KoyenaPal/future-lens/README.md

 ![alt text](img/main.png "Main Fig")

-In this repo, we include two distinctive way to reveal the extent to which individual hidden states may directly encode subsequent tokens: 1) Linear Approximation Methods and 2) Causal Intervention Methods.
+In this repo, we include two distinctive way to reveal the extent to which individual hidden states may directly encode subsequent tokens: 1) **Linear Approximation Methods** and 2) **Causal Intervention Methods**.

 ## Linear Method
 TBD